 HK pro-democracy tabloid Apple Daily may shut down this week - memo

-HONG KONG, June 21 (Reuters) - Next Digital's (0282.HK) pro-democracy Hong Kong tabloid newspaper Apple Daily will cease publication on June 26 if its board decides at a meeting on Friday it can not continue to operate, the company said an internal memo seen by Reuters.
+HONG KONG (Reuters) - Next Digital’s pro-democracy Hong Kong tabloid newspaper Apple Daily will cease publication on June 26 if its board decides at a meeting on Friday it can not continue to operate, the company said an internal memo seen by Reuters.

 Police raided the newspaper last week in a national security investigation, in which senior Apple Daily executives were arrested for alleged “collusion with a foreign country” and assets of three companies linked to the newspaper were frozen.